Kimitsuna-Goblin/GGD/README.md

 But I think the GGD is a distribution model that anyone could have come up with, so I think if there have been some prior researches about it done by our predecessors.
 If you have any pre-2021 information on this distribution model, please let me know.
-I am not a professional of statistics
-(I was a C++/Java programmer and had been a image clustering student), so I'm not familiar with that kind of information.
+I did some math study, but I am not a professional of statistics so I'm not familiar with that kind of information.